kushalkolar/MESmerize/source/citation_guide.rst

 Citation guide
 **************

 Mesmerize provides interfaces to many great tools that were created by other developers.
-I encourage citing the tools that you use in addition to citing Mesmerize.
+Please cite the papers for the following Viewer Modules and analysis methods that you use in addition to citing Mesmerize.
+I would also suggest citing numpy, pandas, scipy, sklearn, and matplotlib.

 Mesmerize relies heavily on `pyqtgraph widgets <pyqtgraph.org>`_. `Citing pyqtgraph. <https://groups.google.com/forum/#!msg/pyqtgraph/fnNGN6j132E/WPr89jpSb_QJ>`_